 The goal of the residency is to make it possible for artists living in the Philadelphia area to make an edition of original fine art prints and gain a workshop experience that advances their studio practice and professional careers.
 The Fund, approximately $1,200 a year, is given to a local artist not currently enrolled in a University Program, for a residency at Brandywine Workshop and Archives.
-All projects must include some use of the print medium or printing process,- screen printing, relief, or offset lithography using photo-sensitive aluminum plates or a combination of processes.
-The money is provided to cover the costs for materials and the master printer and assistants.
-The project should be accomplished during the months of April to October of the Fund receiving year.
-Visual artist of any medium can apply.
+All projects must include some use of the print medium or printing process — screen printing, wood-cut, or offset lithography using photo-sensitive aluminum plates or a combination of processes.
+The money is provided to cover the costs for materials and the master printer.
+The modest project should be accomplished during the months of April to October of the Fund receiving year.
+Visual artists of any medium can apply.

 Distribution of Completed Art Works/ Multiples/Prints:

 Artist and the BWA printshop split any signed numbers of the edition 50/50.
 Prints retained by Brandywine will be deposited into its permanent collections/archives, offered for distribution to partner institutions as part of the satellite collections program, included in local and traveling exhibitions, if selected by the the curator.
 There is no promise of an exhibition for any single artist or group of affiliated artists associated with this opportunity.
 The remainder of the multiples/prints will be offered for sale to support the general operations and programs of BWA.